Digit112/Bifurcated-Mandelbrot/readme.md

+# The Bifurcated Mandelbrot Set
-# Crude Engine for rendering the bifurcated Mandelbrot Set.
+A Crude Engine for rendering a very pretty math thing.

 Generates videos of the Bifurcated Mandelbrot Set.
 An example is given [here](https://www.youtube.com/watch?v=OOiBGJ0QATs).
 The path the camera takes, orbiting the set, is currently the only path.
 Maybe if someone wants I'll have it follow bezier paths optionally.